JohanVanslembrouck/corolib/README.md

 These coroutines may thus never co_return, but when suspended for the first time, they pass control to the coroutine that started them and that will eventually pass control to the event loop.
 Yet everything runs on the same thread, with coroutines proceding in an interleaved and colloraborative way.

+## Coding style

+I will use the following coding style in almost all example applications:

+	// Start an asynchronous operation on a (remote) object. async_operation<aType> retObj = proxy_to_object.start_operation(in1, in2);
+	// Do some other things that do not rely on the result of the operation.
+	// Finally co_await the result if nothing else can be done. aType returnVal = co_await retObj;

+instead of using only a single line:

+	aType returnVal = co_await proxy_to_object.start_operation(in1, in2);

+There are several reasons:

+1. Because we are dealing with distributed systems, the first statement starts an operation on a remote object.
+While the remote object is processing the request and preparing the reply, the application can proceed with actions that do not rely on the result.

+&nbsp;&nbsp;&nbsp;&nbsp;This style can be further exploited by placing the first statement a bit higher in the code, above all statements that do not depend on the result, but at a place where all inputs are available.
+Several operations can be started one after the other and the results can then be processed afterwards.

+2. When learning coroutines, the first approach more clearly shows what is going on.
+It shows the return type of the asynchronous operation, making it easier to find and examine the implementation.

+3. An explicit declaration makes it easier to await the result of several operations using wait_all or wait_any.

+4. corolib allows reusing the return object (retObj in this case) for several asynchronous operation invocations that return an object of the same type.
+Therefore the object has to be declared explicitly.

 ## Communication libraries and frameworks